Matilda: Empress, Queen, Warrior

 War and combat were significant factors in the lives of all conditions of people during the twelfth and thirteenth centuries; thousands of men, women and children prepared for, engaged in and suffered from the consequences of almost endemic armed conflict.
 However, while war and combat feature prominently in many of the forms of literature written at the time, the theme of warfare in some types of narrative source remains a relatively under-studied area.
 This book offers an investigation of the depiction of warfare in contemporary writings, in both fictional narratives and factual accounts, aiming to bridge the gap between the disciplines of literature and military history.

-||Partonopeus de Blois
+Partonopeus de Blois

 An Electronic Edition

-Penny Eley, Penny Simons, Mario Longtin, Catherine Hanley, Philip Shaw
+Prepared by: Penny Eley, Penny Simons, Mario Longtin, Catherine Hanley, Philip Shaw

 I have also published academic articles in a variety of peer-reviewed journals in the UK, France and the USA.
 My most recent activity in this area was writing several entries for the Oxford Encyclopaedia of Medieval Warfare and Military Technology.